 The project supported by Life Cycle 6 is looking to find early signals of cancer in patients’ blood.
 We’ve never been able to detect the incorrect proteins produced by early cancer cells – it’s swamped by the normal proteins.

 By the time we can detect the abnormal proteins the cancer has spread.
 So these antigens were useful as cancer markers but have never been useful in early detection.
 I turned my attention to antibodies in the blood.

 The immune system responds to abnormal cancer proteins by producing antibodies, many more than the tiny amount of protein that triggered it, so rather than looking for a needle in a haystack you are looking for a haystack.
 You can look for the reaction to [the proteins] and hopefully find the cancer early enough to cure.

 My second research project is developing drugs for breast cancer.
 We have made significant advances but breast cancer is still the third most common cause of death across the population and the second most common cause of death among women in this country.
 There is clearly a lot to do.

-we’re doing things which people haven’t seen before
+We’re doing things people haven’t seen before

 My wife used to say Clem Imrie, a surgeon in Glasgow who also did research, was the reason I got into this - she said it was his fault!
 He just had an excitement about his own work and that inspired me to also do research.
 One of the things I love about it is you’re always seeing something new – in the blood test we’re doing things which people haven’t seen before.